How we spend our money is a hard habit to break

 I’ve decided that it’s just as important how I see myself as it is how others see me.
 I think the psychologist might even say it’s more important.
 A couple of very small, probably insignificant events happened to me last week that got me to thinking about this stuff.

-And I’m sure that this is all a part of my reputation.

-Where I am using thoughts and words like “thriftiness” to describe myself, I can imagine that the real world is not quite so generous.
-Maybe sometimes the words used to describe the thrifty shopper are terms and expressions like miserly, skin-flint and penny-pincher.
+Where I am using thoughts and words like “thrifty” to describe myself, I can imagine that the real world is not quite so generous.
+Maybe sometimes the words used to describe the thrifty shopper are terms and expressions like “miserly”, “skinflint”, and “penny-pincher.”

 I might be delusional, but I decided a long time ago that I see myself exactly as I am: wise and careful when it comes to spending money.
 All those negative connotations that others might connect with my thriftiness is just the way the world works.
 I have decided to be proud of my thriftiness!